Modern Gentlemen

 Given that there are significant chances that you may go through this at some point in your life, there are some things you should know.
 These are just the basics and will show you how many people struggle with chronic pain, no matter how alone you feel in the moments of pain.

-1. More than 20% of the worldwide population suffers from chronic pain.
+1. More than 20% of the worldwide population suffers from chronic pain, according to recent pain statistics.

 (Science Direct; Boston University)